Maternity Leave for Contractors: Advice from 5 Self-Employed Moms

 3. Build Your Contractor Tribe

-“Not only has it been extremely helpful to me and my business to have contacts to lean on for business partnerships, advice, and support, but this has given me some solid options as I head into my maternity leave,” she explains.
+“Not only has it been extremely helpful to me and my business to have contacts to lean on for business partnerships, advice, and support, but this has given me some solid options as I headed into my maternity leave,” she explains.

-Peters has found many of her connections through networking.
+Peters found many of her connections through networking.
 She’s a member of professional organizations, an “indy PR” breakfast group, and has maintained a number of contacts from her many years of work in the corporate PR world.

 “One of the greatest challenges with going out on your own is that it is just you, and you don’t have someone automatically filling in for you when you are out,” she says.
 “Thanks to my network of contractor friends and colleagues, I’ve been able to line things up for my clients so that they have a reliable substitute in place for me, and one that I feel confident will do great work in my absence.”